khudgins/documentation/agent/linux/haproxy-addService.rst

 PERMISSIONS
 ~~~~~~~~~~~

 It is launched by the enStratus user.
-It uses sudo to edit the file /etc/default/haproxy configuration file.
+It uses sudo to edit the /etc/default/haproxy configuration file.

 OVERRIDES
 ~~~~~~~~~